MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-contextual-transfer-external-ivr.md

 ---
-title: "Integrate third-party IVR with the voice channel: Azure Direct Routing | MicrosoftDocs"
+title: "Integrate third-party IVR with the voice channel: Azure direct routing | MicrosoftDocs"
-description: "Use this topic to understand how you can integrate third-party IVRs with the Omnichannel for Customer Service voice channel and set up contextual communication via Azure Direct Routing."
+description: "Use this topic to understand how you can integrate third-party IVRs with the Omnichannel for Customer Service voice channel and set up contextual communication via Azure direct routing."
 author: mh-jaya
 ms.author: v-jmh
 manager: shujoshi